May 18, 2026

 3. Does a minor need a consent form for domestic travel within the U.S.?

-For domestic travel, a consent form is generally not legally required, but some airlines or schools may request it if the child travels alone or with someone who isn’t a parent or legal guardian.
+For domestic travel, a consent form is generally not legally required, but some airlines or schools may request one if the child is traveling alone or with someone who isn’t a parent or legal guardian.
 Most families still prepare one to avoid confusion.

 4. Do airlines or border agents check the consent form?